-BARRIER: Barriers to the installation of EV charging stations due to differences in national regulations (permitting)

-a.
-Please describe, as concretely as possible, the cross-border issue hampering operations.
+BARRIER: Barriers to the installation of EV charging stations due to differences in national regulations (permitting) 1.
+Barrier description Please a. describe. as concretely as possible, the cross-border issue hampering operations.

 MOL experiences barriers to the installation of EV charging stations due to differences in national regulations.
 The issuance of construction permits still takes several months before the physical installation of EV charging stations can begin in some member states.